ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Expert reviewers should take into consideration the following points:

 * Clarity and correctness of registrations.
 Experts are expected to check the clarity of purpose and use of the requested entries.
 Experts should inspect the entry for the considered role, to verify the correctness of its description against the role as intended in the specification that defined it.
-Expert should consider requesting an opinion on the correctness of registered parameters from the Authentication and Authorization for Constrained Environments (ACE) Working Group and the Constrained RESTful Environments (CoRE) Working Group.
+Experts should consider requesting an opinion on the correctness of registered parameters from the Authentication and Authorization for Constrained Environments (ACE) Working Group and the Constrained RESTful Environments (CoRE) Working Group.

      Entries that do not meet these objective of clarity and completeness should not be registered.